curlsloth/NYU-HPC-4-newbies/README.md

 ![image](https://github.com/user-attachments/assets/923b2f95-7556-4102-ad30-9e227f2223af)

-[source: overcooked ](https://store.steampowered.com/app/448510/Overcooked/) (Perhaps this is the real appearance of HPC at work?)
+[Source: overcooked ](https://store.steampowered.com/app/448510/Overcooked/) (Perhaps this is the real appearance of HPC at work?)

 ### You probably want to use HPC if ###
 - You need more CPUs or RAM to do your job.